 I enjoy coaching and encouraging pianists whether they be young or old, and offer many years of experience as a teacher, examiner, adjudicator, and workshop presenter.

-My students have gained a variety of diplomas (from the ATCL to the DipABRSM, LRSM, and FRSM in performing and teaching).
+My students have gained a variety of diplomas (from the ATCL to the DipABRSM, LRSM, and FRSM in both performing and teaching).
 They have also performed at some of London’s most prestigious concert halls and have won undergraduate places (and scholarships) to study the piano at many of the UK’s premier music conservatoires.

-Over the past few years I’ve adjudicated at the following competitions and festivals: the 65th and 70th Hong Kong Schools Music Festival (2013 & 2018), the Chicago Amateur Piano Competition 2016 (USA), the annual EPTA Piano Competition (UK), the Singapore Performing Arts Festival (2017), the Junior Department Piano Festival held at the Wigmore Hall in London, the Stars of the Albion, Maslenitsa, organised by the Russian British Music Academy Musica Nova (London), and the 2017 Beethoven Junior Intercollegiate Piano Competition (organised by the Beethoven Piano Society of Europe).
+Over the past few years I’ve adjudicated at the following competitions and festivals: the 65th and 70th Hong Kong Schools Music Festival (2013 & 2018), the Chicago Amateur Piano Competition 2016 (USA), the annual EPTA Piano Competition (U.K.), the Singapore Performing Arts Festival (2017), the Junior Department Piano Festival held at the Wigmore Hall in London, the Stars of the Albion Grand Prix (London), and the 2017 Beethoven Junior Intercollegiate Piano Competition (organised by the Beethoven Piano Society of Europe).